roboanonymous/Smart_Contact_Manager/README.md

 # Smart_Contact_Manager

-Smart contact manager helps user to save their data and contact details,It is user friendly interface in which you can save your contact details like their name , work , profile picture and you can easily delete and update your contacts.
+Smart contact manager is a website helps user save their data and contact details.
+It has a user friendly interface in which you can save contact details like name, work, profile picture, etc. and also delete and update contacts.

 ## Authors